opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 for severe PTSD under the _Guidelines for the Assessment of General Damages in Personal Injury Cases 2010_ (Academy Publishing, 2010) (“the Guidelines”) was between $25,000 and $50,000.
 As her case of PTSD was even more severe than precedent cases, she should be awarded more than $50,000.
 Moreover, the Plaintiff submitted that as she had also suffered severe anxiety and panic attack and an extremely severe level of depression, she would be entitled to a separate and additional assessment for this.
 Under the Guidelines, the range of awards for General Psychiatric Disorders (other than PTSD) was $25,000 to $55,000.
 Therefore, the Plaintiff submitted that after taking into account these two disorders and the element of overlapping, an award of $80,000 was appropriate.

 20     On the other hand, the Defendant submitted that there was no separate diagnosis by a psychiatrist of severe anxiety and panic attack and depression.
 Any mention of such an illness was not made by a psychiatrist.
-Furthermore, relying on _Lee Mui Yeng v Ng Tong Yoo_ [2016] SGHC 46 (“ _Lee Mui Yeng_ ”), the Defendant submitted that it would be incorrect to compartmentalise her psychiatric condition.
+Furthermore, relying on _Lee Mui Yeng v Ng Tong Yoo_ <span class="citation">[2016] SGHC 46</span> (“ _Lee Mui Yeng_ ”), the Defendant submitted that it would be incorrect to compartmentalise her psychiatric condition.
 In that case, the plaintiff was suffering from chronic PTSD and severe major depression disorder (“MDD”).
 The court considered the PTSD as the primary problem which spawned secondary symptoms of MDD.
 The court’s award of $40,000 there took into account the MDD as well as the PTSD whereas in the present case before me, the Plaintiff suffered from PTSD only.
 As her PTSD was more severe than the plaintiff’s in _Lee Mui Yeng_ , the Defendant agreed that the Plaintiff should be entitled to $50,000 but no more.

 21     I agree that even if there was a diagnosis of severe anxiety, panic attack and extreme depression, this was part of the larger issue of PTSD.